Best Homemade Lasagna with Sausage

 I love the way that word rolls off the tongue.

 Nothing but warm fuzzy feelings could possibly fill your heart, upon hearing there’s going to be our best lasagna for dinner.

 Homemade lasagna has been a family favorite on both sides of our family for years.
 But I’ll never forget the first time I made it with a life-altering ingredient.

 Best Homemade Lasagna Recipe

 Right after Lt.
 Dan and I got married, we went to Indiana to visit his family.

 In an effort to make myself useful (and endearing) to my new mother-in-law, I offered to help prepare dinner every chance I got.
 Dan’s mom Sue, is an exceptional cook and I only hoped I wouldn’t do something silly and embarrass myself.

 One evening, homemade lasagna was on the menu.

-We prepared a thick hearty meat sauce and let it gently simmer on the stove top.
+We prepared a thick hearty meat sauce and let it gently simmer on the stovetop.
 We boiled the noodles and laid them on clean tea towels.
-When it was time to assemble the lasagna, I looked in the fridge for the necessary cheeses but could not find ricotta.
+Then when it was time to assemble the lasagna, I looked in the fridge for the necessary cheeses but could not find ricotta.